Phylum Platyhelminthes: Characteristics, Examples, Platyhelminthes, Classification, Topics

 What is Phylum Platyhelminthes?

-Phylum Platyhelminthes are more simply known as flatworms.
+Phylum Platyhelminthes is more simply known as flatworms.
 They comprise a huge array of unicellular, bilaterally symmetrical, dorsoventrally flattened invertebrates.
 They are best known for their lack of body cavity, that is, the acoelomate condition, and the three germ layers from which tissues are derived.
 They contain free-living and parasitic forms, some of which have major effects on agriculture and human health.

 Also Read

-General Characteristics of Phylum Platyhelminthes
+Characteristics of Phylum Platyhelminthes

-Bilateral Symmetry: Flatworms are bilaterally symmetrical, This means that their bodies are completely symmetrical with a left and right side.
+Bilateral Symmetry: Flatworms are bilaterally symmetrical.
+This means that their bodies are completely symmetrical with a left and right side.

 Dorsoventrally Flattened Bodies: The body is flattened from the dorsal side to the ventral side, which gives the flatworm its characteristic thin and flat appearance.